liferay/liferay-nativity/README.md

 #### LiferayNativityFinder

+Once injected, LiferayNativityFinder is responsible for method swizzling the overlay icons and context menus into Finder.
+The original source code for method swizzling (as well as the previously used injection method through mach_inject) was written by the talented developers at [TeamDev](http://www.teamdev.com/).
+Kudos to TeamDev for tackling an extremely challenging programming task!

 Below is a brief description of the classes inside LiferayNativityFinder.

 * **[GCDAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket)** - Used for interprocess communication with the client.